saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="r6.1.2"></a> Rule 6.1.2: Prefer data classes instead of classes without any functional logic.
 Some people say that the data class is a code smell.
-But if you need to use it, and as a result, your x1code is becoming more simple, you can use `.Kotlin data classes` (???).
-The main purpose of these classes is to hold data,
+But if you need to use it, and as a result, your code is becoming more simple, you can use Kotlin `data class`.
+The main purpose of this class is to hold data,
-but also `data classes` will automatically generate several useful methods:
+but also `data class` will automatically generate several useful methods:
 - equals()/hashCode() pair;
 - toString()
 - componentN() functions corresponding to the properties in their order of declaration;